DeanLuus22021994/docker_dotfiles/.docker-compose/github-actions-runner/README.md

-# GitHub Actions Self-Hosted Runner for react-scuba
+# GitHub Actions Self-Hosted Runner for docker-examples

-This project provides a self-hosted GitHub Actions runner service using Docker for the [react-scuba](https://github.com/DeanLuus22021994/react-scuba) repository.
+This project provides a self-hosted GitHub Actions runner service using Docker for the [docker-examples](https://github.com/DeanLuus22021994/docker-examples) repository.
 The runner is configured with minimal footprint and uses named volume mounts for persistence across builds.

 ## Features